EB-5 Filing Fees in 2026: Complete Cost Breakdown

 The integrity fund fee#

-So your initial EB-5 petition has two fees combined: $3,675 (I-526E) + $1,000 (Integrity Fund) = $4,675 total at petition filing.
+So the initial EB-5 petition combines two fees: $3,675 (I-526E) plus $1,000 (Integrity Fund) equals $4,675 total at petition filing.

 The I-485 adjustment of status fee#